Inwave/Exceptions_Algorithm/README.md

 3. **Background Substraction**
    - Compute absolute binary mask difference between the current roi and a reference background
+   - The reference background is currently a frame on the format .jpg where there is nothing in the scaling roi.
+This must be adapted for each Point of Sales, and this is one of the main issue for the integration part.
    - Compute the similarity between two following masks to detect immobility sequences
    - Keep the infos of an immobility sequence, with the starting and ending frames